berndporr/iirj/README.md

 An IIR filter library written in JAVA.

-Filters: Highpass, lowpass, bandpass and bandstop as Butterworth, Bessel and Chebyshev Type I/II
+Highpass, lowpass, bandpass and bandstop as Butterworth, Bessel and Chebyshev Type I/II.

-It's based on the IIR1 library: [https://github.com/berndporr/iir1] which in turn is based on [https://github.com/vinniefalco/DSPFilters] by Vinnie Falco.
+It's based on the IIR1 library [https://github.com/berndporr/iir1] which in turn is based on Vinnie Falco's DSPFilters [https://github.com/vinniefalco/DSPFilters].

 ![alt tag](filtertest.png)